turingschool/full-circle/README.md

 ## Setup

-If you don't have ruby 2.4.1 or greater first install this using your Ruby version manager of choice: $ `rvm install 2.4.1`
+If you don't have ruby 2.4.1 or greater first install this using your Ruby version manager of choice (we use `rbenv` at Turing)

 Now: `git clone https://github.com/turingschool/full-circle.git`